ponchorage/gascrolldepth.js/readme.md

 * or, specify `elements` as an array of `DOMElement` objects rather than string selectors.

 ## Contributing
 Bug reports and code contributions are welcome.
-Please see [contributing.md](https://github.com/robflaherty/jquery-scrolldepth/blob/master/contributing.md).
+Please see [contributing.md](https://github.com/ponchorage/scrolldepth/blob/master/contributing.md).

 ## Testing
-There's a test HTML file that mocks the Google Analytics functions and writes the GA Event data to the console.
+There's a test HTML file that writes event data to the console.

 ## License
 Licensed under the MIT and GPL licenses.